dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Randall:**
  others other ways
-nati protocols but yeah IP version 6 you know it is deployed in a lot of environments actually I had it on the pool for a little while I IP version 6 really is really complicated actually I think I think most of it could probably still be performed with just regular ipv4 or whatever comes next so I I don't think thats so much an issue
+nati protocols but IP version 6 you know it is deployed in a lot of environments actually I had it on the pool for a little while I IP version 6 really is really complicated actually I think I think most of it could probably still be performed with just regular ipv4 or whatever comes next so I don't think thats so much an issue

 **Carlo Vicari:**
-ok yeah oh
+ok yes
-so kind of kind of one far-off scenario i was talking about this with eric some
+so kind of one far-off scenario i was talking about this with eric some
-Dahal i'm not sure how to pronounce his last name but he helps a lot in the HTC community this was our two of our kind of way off IOT you know et Cie future smart contracts one was if you can envision like too smart too smart cars with that driverless smart cars that
+Dahal i'm not sure how to pronounce his last name but he helps a lot in the HTC community this was our two of our kind of way off IOT you know ETC future smart contracts one was if you can envision like too smart too smart cars with that driverless smart cars that